Kotlin/kotlin-by-example/examples/01_introduction/03_Variables.md

 </div>

-1. Declare a variable, but don't initialise it.
+1. Declare a variable, but don't initialize it.
-2. Initialize variable with different values depending on some condition.
+2. Initialize the variable with different values depending on some condition.
 3. The first use of the variable.